vipul-nema/JavaScript-execution/README.md

 # JavaScript-execution
-how java script blocking nature works,and can be handled with better performance.
+how java script blocking nature works,and how can it be handled with better performance.